JulianMei/Socket-programming-Multi-Threaded-File-Transfer-Server-and-Client/SourceCode/Client/readme.txt

-This file contains source code for get file client.
+This file contains source code of the get file client and some utilities.